Jackson Wang: 1994–2011: Early life and fencing career

 Wang became interested in music in his sixth grade after his mother bought him a DVD of a Michael Jackson concert to entertain him while he was sick; he ended up watching it over and over again for four or five days.
 He then joined the American International School dance club, performing "Where is the Love?" by the Black Eyed Peas in the school talent competition, which made him contemplate a future as a singer.
 He has stated multiple times that even during fencing tournaments, he had always felt like he was performing and putting on a show.
+His love for music also prompted him to try composing his own music with GarageBand.

 Wang was first approached by an idol scout who was looking for members for Exo-M at the Beijing Olympics in 2008.
 In 2010, while playing basketball at his school, he was noticed by a representative of South Korean talent agency JYP Entertainment and invited to participate in the global auditions in Kowloon, which Wang did despite never having taken vocal lessons.
 Five months later, in December 2010, it was announced that he passed the audition, ranking first out of 2,000 applicants.
 At that time, Wang was preparing for the Asian Junior and Cadet Fencing Championship and the 2012 London Olympics, and his parents told him they would give him permission to go only if he won the championship.
 After winning the gold medal, he moved to Seoul, South Korea for his K-pop training in July 2011.
 He dropped out of school and turned down two scholarships offered by the Hong Kong University and Stanford University for fencing as a result of the successful audition.